ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. How can I monitor all encoders when connecting all of them at once by pressing Control+F9 from SAM encoder window?

 Press Control+F9 to connect all encoders.
 Note that one of the streams should be set so Studio can start playback once connected.

-Q. I wish to designate an encoder as an archive encoder.
-What encoder settings should I use?

-For best experience, configure archiver encoder from NVDA side (via encoder settings dialog or Alt+NVDA+number row 0) as follows:

-* Stream label: it should be memorable that allows you to identify it as an archive encoder.
-* Focus to Studio when connected: no
-* Play first track when connected: no
-* Monitor connection status in the background: no
-* Play connection tone: no
-* Announce connection status until connected: no

 Q. Playback volume is lowered in Studio whenever NVDA speaks.